adamdachenhausen/cs225FinalProject/proposal.md

 - Feature rich

 ### Milestones
-- Create individual game objects using sprites (ship, alien ships, etc.)
+- Create individual game objects (ship, alien ships, etc.)(70 points 10/15 points per alien/ship/etc. object)
-- Create gameboard that uses these objects, as well as keep track of a score
+- Create gameboard that uses these objects, as well as keep track of a score (50 points for gameboard and correctly scoring and eliminating aliens)
-- Add sounds to actions (death, shoot, etc.)
+- Add sounds to actions (death, shoot, etc.) and cover objects using sprites (15 points)
-- Create a prompt so user can save score, to a file (and possibly send that score to a server)
+- Create a prompt so user can save score, to a file (and possibly send that score to a server) (15 points)

 ### Timeline
 By: 4/19/2020 - Have game objects and gameboard created (*Necessary*)